-From The Oaks, follow Burragorang Road all the way to the lookout.
+From The Oaks, follow Burragorang Road that leads to the lookout.
 You’ll be welcomed by a large parking area with toilet and picnic facilities.

 Getting to Warragamba Dam and the Burragorang Lookout is very easy and well-signposted.
 Have a look at the following Google Maps to help plan your trip.

 Warragamba Dam address: